fstark/blog/content/blog/plotty/plotty.md

 ## Conclusion

 That was a fun ride, and I finally got my plotter to generate interesting images.
 It is a bit sad to see the state of modern computing and the pile of hack that are needed to integrate properly with midjourney.
 The whole thing is very fragile, and dependent on the behavior of Discord and MidJourney, both from a technical standpoint, and a functional one.
 I can guarante that, in 40 years, nor Discord nor MidJourney will still be here, nor that such prompt will still generate a suitable image.
 It will break way sooner.
-But my trusty PB-700 will continue chugging beautiful images on its cute printer, and that all that matter.
+But my trusty PB-700 will continue chugging beautiful images on its cute printer, and that all that matters.

 ## Links